Title, Authors, Addresses

-Referenced should be cited in the text by giving the last name of the author(s) and the year of publication of the reference: either “Recent work (Smith and Jones, 1985)…” or “Recently Smith and Jones (1985)…” With three or more names, use the form “Smith et al. (1985)” in text.
+Referenced should be cited in the text by giving the last name of the author(s) and the year of publication.
+Use either forms: “Recent work (Smith and Jones, 1985)…” or “Recently Smith and Jones (1985)…” With three or more names, use the form “Smith et al. (1985)” in the text.
 When two or more references would have the same text identification, distinguish them by appending “a,” “b,” etc., to the year of publication.

 References to books should include: each author’s name and initials, year of publication in brackets, name of book and editor, place of publication.

 References to multi-author works should include: each author’s name and initials, year of publication in brackets, the title of the chapter (where applicable- preferably italic); “In”: followed by the name of the book, initials and surname(s) of the editor(s) in brackets, volume and page number and place of publication.

 References should appear as in the Paper Template.

 For Latex use Harvard Style see this example

 Any acknowledgment should be added at the very end of the paper, in a dedicated section.

 Authors are fully responsible for their manuscripts.
 They must undertake the required steps to obtain the permission for using any material that might be protected by copyright.